ILLEGAL TURTLE ACTIVITY

 SUSPICIOUS ACTIVITIES

-Suspicious Activities (Natural Areas)
+SUSPICIOUS ACTIVITIES (Natural Areas)

 Activities in natural areas that could be an indication of turtles or other species at risk of being illegally removed from the wild:

-Off-trail activities.
+- Off-trail activities.

-The presence of traps.
+- The presence of traps.

-Overnight parking.
+- Overnight parking.

-People with no visible fishing gear use flashlights/spotlights on the water at night.
+- People with no visible fishing gear use flashlights/spotlights on the water at night.

-Persons near wetlands or waterways carry coolers, buckets, bins, or cloth bags.
+- Persons near wetlands or waterways carry coolers, buckets, bins, or cloth bags.

-A person hooking a turtle on their fishing line and not returning it to the water.
+- A person hooking a turtle on their fishing line and not returning it to the water.

-Someone is combing through wetlands areas searching for something.
+- Someone is combing through wetlands areas searching for something.

 Note: If you see someone walking around in a wetland area, they could be a biologist or authorized research personnel conducting research and field studies, but there is a chance that they are not.
 If you see this activity, don't hesitate to ask the person what they are doing.
 If they are doing bonafide research and fieldwork, they will be glad to supply confirmation details and will be pleased to know you are watching for turtles.

-Suspicious Activities (Other Settings)
+SUSPICIOUS ACTIVITIES (Other Settings)

 Activities online or in public places that could be an indication of turtles or other species at risk of being illegally removed from the wild:

-Posts on social media or the internet offering to sell, trade, or give away a native turtle (adult/juvenile/hatchling).
+- Posts on social media or the internet offering to sell, trade, or give away a native turtle (adult/juvenile/hatchling).

-Persons were observed exchanging plastic bins or boxes from a vehicle in a parking lot.
+- Persons were observed exchanging plastic bins or boxes from a vehicle in a parking lot.

-In accordance with the Ontario Fish and Wildlife Conservation Act, it is illegal to engage in such activities.
+According to the Ontario Fish and Wildlife Conservation Act, it is illegal to engage in such activities.
 These are activities that should be officially reported.

 FINEABLE OFFENCE